nil-andreu/personal-blog/README.md

 In the Makefile, you can find some automation of utilities for the backend:
 ```
+    make migrations     # to make the migration files, and migrate them
+    make user           # create a superuser in the database
+    make test           # run tests with PyTest
 ```

 Some of the most relevant technos I am using are the following.